 On the other hand, corn often needs incorporated fertilizers and seedbed preparation in the spring, which requires two to four additional field passes.
 This adds to the overall fuel costs, labor and wear and tear on equipment.

-For a majority of the fields with chisel plow, disk rip or moldboard plow systems, fertilizer is broadcast in one pass and then incorporated with a secondary tillage pass in the spring.
-Strip-till saves a pass by applying phosphorus and potassium (nitrogen where appropriate) in the fall with the strip tiller.
-Plus, you can apply additional fertilizer with the planter and/or at side dress.
+For a majority chisel plow, disk rip or moldboard plow systems, fertilizer is broadcast in one pass and then incorporated with a secondary tillage pass in the spring.
+Strip-till saves a pass by applying phosphorus and potassium (nitrogen where appropriate) in the fall with the strip tiller and additional fertilizer can be applied with the planter and/or at sidedress.

-Using the 2016 Iowa State University Custom Rate Survey, strip-till costs $40 less per acre than moldboard plow with two field cultivations in the spring.
-If corn is priced at $3.30 a bushel, moldboard plow would need a yield increase of 12 bushels to pay for the extra tillage.
+Using the 2019 University of Illinois Machinery Cost Estimates, strip-till costs $37 less per acre than moldboard plow with a field cultivation in the spring.
+If corn is priced at $6 a bushel, moldboard plow would need a yield increase of 6 bushels to pay for the extra tillage.

-Chisel plow and disk rip with one pass of a spring field cultivation had similar rates and cost $25 more an acre than strip till, but $16 less an acre than moldboard plow.
-Even with the higher residue levels, Minnesota and North Dakota research data shows yields remain similar in a corn-soybean rotation regardless of tillage method.
+A disk ripper with one pass of a spring field cultivation cost $23 more an acre than strip till, but $14 less an acre than moldboard plow.
+Changing your full field tillage implement to strip-till could save you $11,000 to $37,000 over 1,000 acres.
+Even with higher residue levels, MN and ND research shows that yields remain similar in a corn-soybean rotation, regardless of tillage method.

-In some regions, no-till is an option when growing corn, especially on sandier soils or in a rotation with very little residue from the previous crop.
-Fertilizer and lime are usually broadcast with no incorporation, and nitrogen may be side-dressed after the corn has emerged.
-The cost for no-till is just over $66 per acre, which is half the cost of the moldboard plow system.
+In some regions, no-till is an option when growing corn, especially on sandier soils or in a rotation with crops that provide very little residue.
+Fertilizer and lime are usually broadcast with no incorporation, and nitrogen may be sidedressed after the corn has emerged.

 ---|---|---|---|---|